GameParrot/macOS-Bedrock-Server/README.md

 The path to Windows server folder is the path to the folder that contains the Bedrock server for Windows.
 To run the server after installation, run the bedrock_server executable in the server folder.
 If Wine asks you to download/install anything, you do not have to download or install it.
 # Screenshot:
 ![image](https://user-images.githubusercontent.com/85067619/125362532-0f0db980-e33d-11eb-9ea4-04f7c2cc8dc8.jpg)
+# Direct install:
+if you do not have a bedrock server folder, you can use the installer from the Releases.
+To run it, use install.sh full_server_version.
+To get the full version, search the Minecraft Wiki for the game version that you want and the version you need is the Server version.